AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-03-24-behind-vllm-serve.md

 This is how I have been using vLLM.
 This command spins up a FastAPI server that makes the engine available for online inference.
 As you can see, the command is very straightforward -- just run it on a capable machine (ideally with a GPU) and you are good to go (at least for prototyping).
 This simplicity masks the optimizations implemented under the hood.
 You might be using vLLM without even realizing it -- like I was, as I explained [there]({{ site.url }}/peeks/llm-inference-engines-servers/).
 So, what is really going on behind `vllm serve`?

+## Going down the rabbit hole

 *From this point on, I will refer to the [vLLM github repository](https://github.com/vllm-project/vllm/tree/main) as "the repository" or "vLLM repository".
 The filepaths are given from the root of the repository*

-## Going down the rabbit hole
+This section is a journey in vLLM's codebase.
+If you are not interested in the implementation but more about the theoretical optimizations in vLLM's engine, you can jump to the next section [Cracking open vLLM's engine optimizations](#cracking-open-vllm-engines-optimizations).

 ### vLLM inference server